Joe Mather

-Joseph Paul Mather (born July 23, 1982) is an American former professional baseball outfielder and current coach.
+Joe Mather (born July 23, 1982) is an American former professional baseball outfielder and current coach.
 He is the hitting coach for the Arizona Diamondbacks of Major League Baseball (MLB).
 He previously was a coach for the Cincinnati Reds.
 He played in MLB for the St. Louis Cardinals, Atlanta Braves and Chicago Cubs.

 Early life

 Mather was born on July 23, 1982, in Sandpoint, Idaho.
-At Mountain Pointe High School in Phoenix, Arizona,ƒ he played basketball and was also an All-State performer in baseball.
+At Mountain Pointe High School in Phoenix, Arizona, he played basketball and was also an All-State performer in baseball.
 He also set the school record for the most RBI and home runs in a career.
-Mather also earned nicknames such as "Joey Bombs", "Jo-Jo" and Joe Cotton Mather, a reference to the 17th century puritan minister.

 Professional playing career

 Minor leagues

 In 38 games with the Memphis Redbirds before his promotion to the St. Louis Cardinals, Mather hit .315 with 12 home runs, 24 RBI, and slugged .671.